Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Stress can also increase hair loss in dogs.

-Provide a calm and stress-free environment to help your dog relax.
+Ensure a calm and stress-free environment to help your dog relax.
 Anxious or nervous dogs can be supported with sedatives or behavioral training.

-8. Vet Visit
+8. Vet visit

 9. Supplements

-10. Add Zeolite to the feed
+10. Add Zeolite to their feed

 Shedding without stress?
 Zeolite helps our dogs from within.